 - These apps are developed in either Swift/Objective — C for iOS Apps OR Java/Kotlin when developing an app for Android

-- Native app is responsive to an operating system and hence interacts with the in-built device features like Camera, GPS etc
+- A Native app is responsive to an operating system and hence interacts with the in-built device features like Camera, GPS, etc

-- These apps are available on google play store or iOS app store
+- These apps are available on the google play store or iOS app store

 - Native apps offer a fast, responsive and robust experience to the user and they are reliable.

 - These apps can make use of push notification feature which helps to alert the user about the updates, offers, discounts, etc and an opportunity to bring your audience back on app for more

 - They use the least amount of hardware because of efficient coding